As coronavirus cases explode in Brazil, so do investigations into corruption

 For Micaella Melo de Paula, a respiratory physiotherapist in a Rio de Janeiro public hospital who intubates Covid-19 patients, the allegations of misused funds and backroom deals are an indignity.
 Employees at the hospital where she works went unpaid for more than a month during the pandemic, the Rio de Janeiro state health secretariat has confirmed to CNN.
 A probe is now underway in order to settle payments.
 Melo de Paula herself says she is owed more than a thousand dollars in unpaid wages from work during the pandemic.

-"But it gives you a feeling of impotence and anger to know that you cou
+"But it gives you a feeling of impotence and anger to know that you could have saved more l